karanjindaldev/ad-copy-generator/README.md

 ## Overview
 This app is an AI-powered ad copywriting assistant, built using Python, LangChain, an open-source LLM from HuggingFace (DeepSeek V4 Flash), and prompt engineering.
 It takes a product name and a target audience, and generates a social media caption, an ad headline, and a CTA (Call to action), in a structured JSON format.

+## Objectives
+The main focus was to generate effective, audience aware marketing content in a structured way using an LLM.<br>
+Another key objective was to explore how prompt structure, role definition, constraints and formatting instructions influence the quality of LLM-generated outputs.

 ## Prompt Design
 The following prompt structure was followed:
 * Role definition